Richard Suinn: Life and career

-Suinn's research into anxiety led to the development of his test, the Mathematics Anxiety Scale, in 1972, which would determine the level of anxiety a student feels for math specifically.
+Suinn's research into anxiety led to the development of his test, the Mathematics Anxiety Rating Scale, in 1972, which identifies the level of anxiety a student feels for math specifically, otherwise known as mathematical anxiety.
 This test has three categories: grades 4-6, 7-12, and college and adults.
-The test was to be administered to a group and was given in English.
-This test is no longer in print but was used until about 1992, when it was reviewed and advised to be removed.

 In his lifetime, Suinn obtained multiple awards the list includes: Honorary Doctorate of Humane Letters, Raymond D Fowler Ward, Lifetime Contribution to Minority Issues Award, Lifetime Contribution to the Advancement of Behavior Therapy Award, APA Gold Medal Award for Life Achievement in Psychology in the Public Interest, and the APA later established the Suinn Minority Achievement Award which could be granted to educational institutions which promoted programs for people of color and advocated for minority inclusion and collaboration.
 To achieve the Suinn Award, the students must nominate a school.

 Suinn died in Fort Collins on January 5, 2024, at the age of 90.